pierrickbourrat/SAPoLSN/content/vision/index.md

     content:
       slides:
       - title: Origins
         content: SAPoLSN was established in 2023 by Pierrick Bourrat and Qiaoying Lu.
 Soon after, Mingjun Zhang and Tung-Ying Wu joined the innitiative.
-SAPoLNS was developed under the guidance of Professor Chuang Liu (Fudan University/CASIP) and Emeritus Professor Paul Griffiths.
+SAPoLSN was developed under the guidance of Professor Chuang Liu (Fudan University/CASIP) and Emeritus Professor Paul Griffiths.
         align: center
         background:
           image: